linkpoolio/raffle-chainlink-automation/README.md

 $ brew install libusb
   ```

-### 2. (optional) Install contract dependencies if changes have been made to contracts
+### 2. Install contract dependencies if changes have been made to contracts

 ```bash
 # <root>/contracts